RoseTheFlower/MetroSteam/README.md

 ### Linux and Mac
 * Copy and add the [css code](https://raw.githubusercontent.com/RoseTheFlower/newsteamchat/master/friends.custom.css) to Steam/skins/[skin name]/resource/webkit.css

+## Help and options
+The [wiki](https://github.com/RoseTheFlower/newsteamchat/wiki) answers some of the most asked questions and contains a few extras.

 ## Uninstallation
 ### Windows
 * Simply remove friends.custom.css from Steam\clientui\